Spontaneous wave function collapse from non-local gravitational self-energy

 Consequently, our model predicts neither universal diffusion of charged particles nor spontaneous photon emission and is therefore not subject to the bounds of Ref.~\cite{Donadi:2020kzc}.

-In more detail the stochastic DP master equation constrained in Ref.~\cite{Donadi:2020kzc} introduces a universal noise field that drives the density matrix toward localization.
-This noise term is responsible for the heating and radiation signals probed experimentally.
-In contrast, collapse in our model arises from the non-local gravitational self-energy functional $E_{\mathrm{GSE}}[\Psi]$ together with the spacetime uncertainty conditions $\Delta g \sim g$ and $\Delta r \sim r/2$ from Section \ref{SectionIII}.
-The collapse timescale, given in \eqref{t-collapse} as $\tau_{\mathrm{collapse}} \sim \frac{\hbar}{\Delta E_{\mathrm{GSE}}}$, follows directly from the breakdown of the semiclassical spacetime description once the cubic gravitational phase becomes dominant.
-No stochastic noise is introduced at any stage.
-As a result, the phenomenology constrained in Ref.~\cite{Donadi:2020kzc} does not apply to our model.
+We note that an experimental test of our model would require a different setup, such as atom interferometry measuring the gravitationally induced phase shift $\Delta \phi \sim (M/\hbar)(\Delta g)^2 t^3$ for masses approaching the Planck scale, or optomechanical systems probing the transition from linear to nonlinear evolution at the collapse time scale $\tau_{\rm collapse} \sim \hbar/(G M^2/\Delta r)$.

 Conceptually, the difference between the DP model constrained in Ref.~\cite{Donadi:2020kzc} and the model in the present work can be stated in the following way: The stochastic DP model uses the gravitational self-energy of the \emph{difference} between mass distributions as an input to the collapse rate in a master equation.
 In contrast, our model derives collapse from the non-local gravitational self-energy computed from the T-duality--regularized potential and from the emergence of metric indefiniteness at short scales.
 Although both frameworks involve gravitational self-energy, the dynamical realizations are inequivalent: one is stochastic and radiative, the other deterministic and non-radiative.